angular/material-adaptive/crane/README.md

-> Below are some design snapshots; prepared as target guides for implementation with Angular Material and Angular v1.4.6 (or greater).
+> Below are some design snapshots; prepared as target guides for implementation with
+*  Angular Material (HEAD), and
+*  Angular v1.4.6 (or greater).

 ## Adaptive Template: CRANE